 - Intended consequences of the economic decision When economic agents encounter an economic problem, they would gather information and perspectives and adopt a marginalist approach, keeping in mind constraints, benefits and costs to arrive at a decision.
 This is performed with the expectation that the decision will achieve its intended outcome and hence resolve the economic issue.
-The intended positive and/or negative consequences of an economic decision are assumed to occur because economists assume rational behaviour and economic conditions remain unchanged. - Unintended consequences of the economic decision While most economic decisions that have intended consequences, these decisions may result in unintended consequences as well.
-Unintended consequences refer to the outcomes that are not intended in the economic decision, and could be anticipated or unanticipated.
-Unanticipated unintended consequences may occur because economic agents may not have made their decisions under perfect information, due to an inability to have access to complete information or consider all perspectives, especially when local and global conditions are subject to constant and unpredictable change.
+The intended consequences of an economic decision are assumed to occur because economists assume rational behaviour and economic conditions remain unchanged. - Unintended consequences of the economic decision While most economic decisions that have intended consequences, these decisions may result in unintended consequences as well.
+Unintended consequences refer to the outcomes that are not intended in the economic decision.
+Unintended consequences may occur because economic agents may not have made their decisions under perfect information, due to an inability to have access to complete information or consider all perspectives, especially when local and global conditions are subject to constant and unpredictable change.

 When unintended consequences occur, the economic decision-making process is made more complex.
-In the case of anticipated unintended consequences, economic decisions may have to factor in measures to manage any adverse impact of these consequences.
-In the case of unanticipated unintended consequences, economic decisions may have to be changed to mitigate any adverse impact of unintended consequences.
+In the case of unintended consequences, economic decisions may have to factor in measures to manage any adverse impact of these consequences, or, may have to be changed to mitigate any adverse impact of unintended consequences.
 As such, in order to maximise their self-interests, economic agents would have to review their decisions when the intended outcomes are not achieved, when there are adverse unintended consequences or when there are changes in the internal and external environment.

 - Internal changes The goals, constraints, information and perspectives of economic agents can change over time.
 These are termed as internal changes.
 When such changes occur, the economic decision undertaken by an agent may no longer be optimal, calling for the need for the decision-making process to take place again. - Changes in the external environment The decisions made by economic agents are very much shaped by their external environment.
-As the external economic environment is constantly changing because producers and governments seek to remain competitive in the global arena, economic agents have to undertake the decision-making process again to ensure that the intended outcomes can be achieved
+As the external economic environment is constantly changing because producers and governments seek to remain competitive in the global arena, economic agents have to undertake the decision-making process again to ensure that the intended outcomes can be achieved.